MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/update-rollups.md

 ### Install update rollups from Microsoft Download Center

-To manually download the update rollups from the Microsoft download center, [visit](https://www.catalog.update.microsoft.com/Home.aspx) the Microsoft Download Center, search for the desired KB and manually download the update rollup packages.
+To manually download the update rollups from the Microsoft Download Center, [visit](https://www.catalog.update.microsoft.com/Home.aspx) the Microsoft Download Center, search for the desired KB and manually download the update rollup packages.

 ### Install update rollups through command prompt